Selling a Business in Leeds

 Business Asset Disposal Relief

-BADR provides a 14% CGT rate on qualifying gains up to a £1M lifetime limit.
+BADR provides an 18% CGT rate on qualifying gains for disposals from 6 April 2026, subject to a £1M lifetime limit.
 For Leeds business owners with transaction values above this threshold — which includes virtually all mid-market deals — standard CGT rates apply to gains above £1M.
 The Yorkshire and North of England accountancy community has significant deal tax expertise concentrated in the Big Four's Leeds offices, Grant Thornton, BDO, and specialist boutiques.
-Starting this planning before a formal process begins — ideally 12-18 months ahead — is the most reliable way to maximise net proceeds.
+Starting this planning before a formal process begins — ideally 12-18 months ahead — is the most reliable way to improve tax readiness and avoid avoidable surprises.

 Private Equity Activity in Yorkshire